ZHO in Brief

 How are services delivered to people with special needs?

 Throughout its history, ZHO has made wide strides and considerable achievements, notably its expansion plans to accommodate disabled people all over the emirate of Abu Dhabi.
-All along, it was inspired by the directives of H.H.
-General Sheikh Mohammed Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, on the need to widen the ZHO scope of service and create new sections and therapeutic units in all centers in Abu Dhabi, Al Ain and the Western Region.
+All along, it was inspired by His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, on the need to widen the ZHO scope of service and create new sections and therapeutic units in all centers in Abu Dhabi, Al Ain and the Western Region.
+Under the General Secretariat of the Organization, there are three Sectors: Administrative and Financial Support Sector, Persons with Disabilities Sector.

 Are all services provided by all centers?

 All services are provided by most centers.
 However, service provision depends on the real need for a certain service.
-Abu Dhabi Center in Al Mufraq is one of the largest and most comprehensive centers, offering all services and accommodating more than 600 beneficiaries.
+Abu Dhabi Center in Al Mufraq is one of the largest and most comprehensive centers.